arunabharjun/TypeScript/README.md

 ---

-Easy way to refer to the different properties + functions that a value has There are two kind of types -
+Easy way to refer to the different properties + functions that a value has.
+There are two kind of types -
 1. **Primitive Types**
 2. **Object Types**